 Let’s face it, it can be very frustrating to make a call to a customer service line…any customer service line.
 Every time you get transferred, you need to explain your situation all over again.

 When using a travel advisor, you get to talk to the same advisor every single time you call.
 They work with you from the early planning stages of your trip until you return home.
-They get to know you and what you need.
-They remember why you made the choices you did in hotels or destinations.
+A travel advisor will get to know you and what you need.
+They remember whether you prefer flying first class, coach, or economy.
 They are committed to assisting you with your vacation plans.

 Travel Advisors are Continuously Training and Getting Educated